-Assume that the stock you are researching is fully valued -- that is, its EPS growth rate equals its P/E. Substitute the EPS growth rate for the current P/E and multiply it by the current earnings per share (which can also be obtained from a financial portal) to arrive at the stock’s potential value.
+Let's assume that the stock you are researching is fully valued – that is, its EPS growth rate equals its P/E. Substitute the EPS growth rate for the current P/E and multiply it by the current earnings per share (which can also be obtained from a financial portal) to arrive at the stock’s potential value.
 If the figure is higher than the current stock price, the stock is undervalued; if the figure is lower than the current stock price, the stock is overvalued.
 You can also use historical P/Es instead of EPS growth rate in your calculations to see if a stock is over- or undervalued by historical standards.
 You can obtain historical P/Es from a stock data service provider such as Value Line or MarketSmith, a service of Investor’s Business Daily.